BrushlessPower/SBUS2-Telemetry/README.md

 ## Setting up a custom Sketch
 You can't set every Sensor to every Slot!
-There are Sensors which use 1 Slot and other Sensors use 3 or 8 Slots After receiving the SBUS Frame it's possible to transmit 8 Telemetry Slots There are 32 different Telemetry Slots available
+There are Sensors which use 1 Slot and other Sensors use 3 or 8 Slots.

+After receiving the SBUS Frame it's possible to transmit 8 Telemetry Slots.

+There are 32 different Telemetry Slots available.

 ### Example
 - Slot 0 is always RX Voltage-> So you cant use Slot0 for custom Sensors